Azure/azure-documentdb-datamigrationtool/docs/developer-guidance.md

     ![The New Container blade displays with btcdata entered in the Container id field and /id entered in the Partition key field.
 The OK button is highlighted.](media/cosmosdbemulator_newcontainerform.png "New Container blade")

-    >**Note**: When using the Cosmos DB Data Migration tool, the container doesn't have to previously exist, it will be created automatically using /id as the partition key.
-If a different partition key is desired, create the container beforehand as done in this tutorial.
+    >**Note**: When using the Cosmos DB Data Migration tool, the container doesn't have to previously exist, it will be created automatically using the partition key specified in the sink configuration.

 ### Task 2: Prepare JSON source documents

 1. Locate the **docs/resources/sample-data.zip** file.
 Extract the files to any desired folder.
-These files serve as the JSON data that is migrated to Cosmos DB.
-This path is now referred to as **Source Path**.
+These files serve as the JSON data that is to be migrated to Cosmos DB.

 ### Task 3: Setup the data migration configuration